odoo/owl/doc/readme.md

 ## Reference

-Browse the [API Reference](reference/overview.md) for a complete list of everything exported by the Owl library, or jump to a topic:
+Browse the [Reference](reference/overview.md) for a complete list of everything exported by the Owl library, or jump to a topic:

-- [App](reference/app.md) — Configure and mount an Owl application
+- [App and Roots](reference/app.md) — Configure and mount an Owl application
 - [Component](reference/component.md) — Define components with lifecycle methods
 - [Reactivity](reference/reactivity.md) — Signals, computed values, and reactive objects
 - [Template Syntax](reference/template_syntax.md) — XML templates with QWeb directives